con/open-brain-consent/README.rst

-neuroimaging studies there is no commonly accepted version of a Consent form template which would allow for collected imaging data to be shared as openly as possible while providing adequate guarantees for subjects' privacy**.
+neuroimaging studies there is no commonly accepted version of a Consent form template which would allow for collected imaging data to be shared as openly as possible while providing adequate guarantees for research participants' privacy**.
 In majority of the cases, used Consent forms simply do not include **any** provision for public sharing of the data to get a "speedy" IRB approval for a study.
 Situation is particularly tricky because major granting agencies (e.g. NIH, NSF) nowadays